polar-app/polar-app/_posts/2020-7-9-Guide-To-Incremental-Reading-For-Students-And-Continuous-Learners.md

 ## The Jigsaw Puzzle of Incremental Reading

-An analogy of incremental reading given by SuperMemo is the <ahref="https://supermemo.guru/wiki/Jigsaw_puzzle_metaphor" target="_blank">jigsaw puzzle metaphor</a>.
+An analogy of incremental reading given by SuperMemo is the <a href="https://supermemo.guru/wiki/Jigsaw_puzzle_metaphor" target="_blank">jigsaw puzzle metaphor</a>.
 It states that “for a good model of the world, we need to assemble little pieces of knowledge into a coherent structure.”
 A foreign concept is incomprehensible in the beginning because the puzzle pieces and bits of information are unconnected to each other.
 “Chunking” pieces of knowledge (like puzzle pieces) together over time will help you gain a comprehensive understanding of the concept.
 This is why reading and processing information incrementally is beneficial for learning concepts thoroughly.

 ## Advantages of Incremental Reading